 Shooting with focal lengths that are too low, such as 28mm, can cause line deformities to occur.
 It is recommended to use focal lengths from 35-40mm.

 Don’t use aperture priority or shutter speed modes.
-As you have seen, with these automatic settings each shot may have a different configuration than the previous one.
+As you have seen, with these automatic settings, each shot may have a different configuration than the previous one.

-In short, use the manual settings and you will have a better chance that the panorama will be perfect.
+In short, use the manual settings, and you will have a better chance that the panorama will be perfect.
 Remember to assign focus to another custom button on the camera and not the shutter button so you can easily lock it.

-Beware of the polarizing filter
+Beware of the polarizing filter.

-How many shots and final dimensions
+How many shots and final dimensions?

-It is best that you try different sizes with the same scene to decide which one best suits the results you are looking for.
+You should try different sizes with the same scene to decide which one best suits the results you are looking for.

 Where to cut a panorama?